Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study: Taxonomy and survey

 \subsubsection{Resource Type}

-As shown in Figure \ref{fig:resources}, the majority of the articles reviewed schedule workflows directly on VMs, which are traditional IaaS resources \cite{51}.
-However, containers have recently emerged as a lightweight virtualization technology, allowing users to bundle tasks as standalone, isolated applications.
-Consequently, some articles have adopted containers for task scheduling on VMs.
-For example, in \cite{2, 3}, the broker rents large VMs with numerous CPU cores and ample memory, using containers to bundle and execute multiple tasks on a single VM.
-Although serverless computing and FaaS have emerged as promising models for executing scientific workflows in the cloud \cite{malawski2020serverless}, only Sun et al. \cite{57} have explored the scheduling of multiple workflows using a combination of serverless functions and VMs.
-This combination shows promise and will be discussed further in future directions (Section \ref{sec:future}).
+As illustrated in Figure \ref{fig:resources}, the majority of reviewed articles schedule workflow tasks directly on VMs \cite{51}, which represent traditional IaaS resources.
+However, VMs are heavyweight, and their high provisioning delay can significantly reduce the efficiency of scheduling algorithms—especially in deadline-constrained scenarios, where such delays may result in missed deadlines.
+To mitigate provisioning overhead, brokers often keep idle VMs available for future use, which leads to reduced resource utilization—particularly in the case of short- and medium-duration tasks.
+In response to these limitations, containers have recently gained popularity as a lightweight virtualization technology.
+Containers offer near-instant provisioning and allow users to encapsulate tasks as isolated, self-contained applications.
+As a result, some studies have adopted containers to schedule multiple tasks on the same VM, improving utilization while avoiding provisioning delays.
+For example, in \cite{2, 3}, the broker rents large VMs with many CPU cores and substantial memory, then uses containers to bundle and execute several tasks concurrently on a single VM.

+Although serverless computing and FaaS have emerged as promising models for executing scientific workflows in the cloud \cite{malawski2020serverless}, only Sun et al. \cite{57} have investigated the scheduling of multiple workflows using a hybrid approach that combines serverless functions and VMs.
+Their study was conducted in a multi-cloud environment spanning AWS, GCP, and Azure.
+They applied GPHH hyper-heuristic (see Section \ref{sec:techniques}) to automatically generate three heuristic rules for: (1) task selection, (2) CSP selection, and (3) resource selection.
+The third rule accounts for both VMs and serverless functions when selecting resources to execute tasks, aiming to minimize the total execution cost while satisfying deadline constraints.
+The combination of serverful resources and serverless functions shows significant potential, which is discussed as a promising future direction in Section \ref{sec:hybridServerless}.

+To date, no prior work has addressed the scheduling of multiple workflows in hybrid quantum/classical environments, which is unsurprising given the early developmental stage of quantum computing and quantum algorithms.
+The sole exception is Qonductor \cite{giortamis2024orchestrating}, a WMS designed specifically for multiple hybrid workflows.
+However, as of mid-2025, it remains an arXiv preprint and has not appeared in a peer-reviewed journal.
+We discuss this emerging and promising area of hybrid scientific workflows, with particular attention to Qonductor, in the future directions outlined in Section \ref{sec:hybridQuantum}.